aircloud/js_algorithm/README.md

 ### js_algorithm
 some my algorithm written in javascript

-This is a floder which contain some algorthm written in javascrit.
+This is a floder which contains some algorthm written in javascrit.
 Although some of them realized by the javascript itself, I think mastering these algorithm is necessary.

 ### schedule